Travel pro offers a simple tip to indicate whether or not your hotel room is clean.

 But you can never have enough travel tips.
 Well, at least I can’t.
 That’s why I love this simple tip from a travel pro.

-A newly made bed and fresh smelling room may a strong impression of cleanliness, but this tip from a seasoned business traveller who’s stayed in hundreds of hotels will confirm whether or not your hotel room is really clean.
+A newly made bed and fresh smelling room may indicate a strong impression of cleanliness, but this tip from a seasoned business traveller who has stayed in hundreds of hotels will confirm whether or not your hotel room is really clean.

 “Almost every hotel room has one and it can tell you a lot about how detail-oriented the housekeeping is,” wrote Business Insider international correspondent Harrison Jacobs.